danielscholl/iac-terraform/modules/function-app/README.md

 The __function_app_config__ object accepts the following keys:

 ```
-The function_app_config object produces an instance of a function app with the desired container image.
+The function_app_config object produces an instance of a function app with the desired container image and settings.

 {
-  func1 = { image = "azure-functions/dotnet:2.0-appservice" }
+  func1 = { image = "azure-functions/dotnet:2.0-appservice", app_settings = { "Hello" = "World" } }
 }

 ```

 ## Outputs